For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 4.02 Privileged Accounts

 • Privileged accounts that cannot be stored in the PAM system must have their passwords changed every ninety (90) days.
+Account owners are responsible for adhering to this requirement.

 5. Account Lockout

-In order to limit attempts at guessing passwords or compromising accounts, an account lockout policy is in effect for all systems.
+To limit attempts at guessing passwords or compromising accounts, an account lockout policy is in effect for all systems.
 Account lockout thresholds and durations vary based on the type of account, as defined below.

 5.01 Standard Accounts